-Whilst driver and risk management services are both important and necessary, they become more relevant when they are addressing root causes and not just symptoms; this is the difference between adopting training to target accident costs or training to target high risk drivers.
+Whilst driver and risk management services are both important and necessary, they become more relevant when they address root causes and not just symptoms; this is the difference between adopting training to target accident costs or training to target high-risk drivers.

 The HSE says that risk assessments must be carried out regularly, driver’s licences checked, eyesight checked, age, experience and driving history monitored and managed as part of a robust fleet policy.
 The answer has to be automation and purpose-designed fleet management software will provide three main functions with each function intrinsically linked:

-3 – Management and enforcement of policies based upon information collected about the drivers and their risk profile.
-Having determined the drivers’ risk category, policy enforcement can follow based upon the driver’s profile and likely risk.
+- Management and enforcement of policies based on information collected about the drivers and their risk profile.
+Having determined the drivers’ risk category, policy enforcement can follow based on the driver’s profile and likely risk.
 Automated checks and reminders in accordance with fleet and driver policies will cover driver hours, licences, insurance documentation, vehicle condition, V5 and eyesight test.

-The software will actively enforce the fleet policy, for example it will stop high-powered vehicles from being allocated to inexperienced or high risk drivers, or warn if the vehicles are too old or not suitable for the load capacity.
-As an essential part of the road safety management, software can be used to alleviate the encumbrance of meeting duty of care responsibilities and identify where specialist risk management or driver training services could help.
-So rather than applying a ‘one glove fits all’ approach, applying driver training on a selective basis of need not only significantly reduces costs, but also prevents good drivers from becoming fed up of being grouped and targeted with the worst offenders.
+The software will actively enforce the fleet policy, for example, it will stop high-powered vehicles from being allocated to inexperienced or high-risk drivers, or warn if the vehicles are too old or not suitable for the load capacity.
+As an essential part of road safety management, software can be used to alleviate the encumbrance of meeting duty of care responsibilities and identify where specialist risk management or driver training services could help.
+So rather than applying a ‘one glove fits all’ approach, applying driver training on a selective basis of need not only significantly reduces costs, but also prevents good drivers from becoming fed up with being grouped and targeted with the worst offenders.